 It is, however, especially challenging to live in Mississippi as a black queer person.
 In 2013, Marco McMillian became the first openly gay man of color to run for political office in Mississippi.
 His campaign would not last long: That March, McMillian's murdered body was discovered near a river.
 During the subsequent trial, his killer, Lawrence Reed, would use a "gay panic" defense, alleging that McMillian had tried to sexually assault him.
 He was sentenced to life in prison without parole.

 As Salon's Irin Carmon reported in 2011, the state has the highest rate of HIV infection in the country.
 Of metropolitan areas in the nation, Jackson ranks fourth in new HIV cases.
-This rate disproportionately affects the state's African-American community, who are nearly eight times as likely to contract HIV as their white peers.
+This rate disproportionately affects those in the state's African American community, who are nearly eight times as likely to contract HIV as their white peers.
 Five years ago, the Human Rights Watch maintained that blame for the epidemic should be laid at the steps of the state capitol: "Mississippi laws and policies promote prejudice and discrimination against those vulnerable, and perceived to be vulnerable, to HIV, thereby contributing to the problem."

 I traveled to the state to speak to Mississippians about what it's like to live there as a queer person of color, especially in the shadow of HB 1523.
-If queer black people were already marginalized, despite the fact that the state is 37 percent African-American, this discriminatory legislation only reinforces how unequal life in Mississippi really is.
+If queer black people were already marginalized, despite the fact that the state is 37 percent African American, this discriminatory legislation only reinforces how unequal life in Mississippi really is.

-Soon after arriving, I met with Kells Randle, a junior at North Jackson's Millsaps college.
-We met at a Koinonia Coffee House in West Jackson.
+Soon after arriving, I met with Kells Randle, a junior at North Jackson's Millsaps College.
+We met at Koinonia Coffee House in West Jackson.
 In the majority black neighborhood the establishment calls home, weathered houses teetered on the edge of collapse, one strong breeze from caving in.
 Other homes were boarded up, suggesting they were abandoned, but many had trucks parked in their driveways.
 These buildings weren't condemned.
 Their owners just couldn't afford to fix them.

 Life in Jackson can be as harsh as the state is beautiful.
 Throughout the city, the roads are cracked and broken, due to decades of underfunding and mismanagement.
 There are potholes in West Jackson, which is predominantly populated by people of color, so large that on days after it rains, they look like concrete lakes in the middle of the street.
-In 2015, Jackson mayor Tony Yarber came up with a novel solution to the problem: He advised residents to pray the potholes away.
+In 2015, Jackson Mayor Tony Yarber came up with a novel solution to the problem: He advised residents to pray the potholes away.

-Against this backdrop Randle, 20, who identifies as genderfluid and uses gender-neutral pronouns, cut a striking figure wearing an Afrocentric headwrap and dark shades.
+Against this backdrop, Randle, 20, who identifies as genderfluid and uses gender-neutral pronouns, cut a striking figure wearing an Afrocentric headwrap and dark shades.
 Randle was born in Kosciusko, a small town located almost directly in the center of the state.
-Like Mississippi as a whole, their hometown has been defined by decades of segregation, even after the laws of the Jim Crow-era South were struck down.
+Like Mississippi as a whole, their hometown has been defined by decades of segregation, even after the laws of the Jim Crow–era South were struck down.
 You had the parks in Kosciusko where the white people went, Randle explained, and the ones black people went to.
 There's one common denominator in the town: Southern Baptism, which Randle said "takes over the whole city."

 Although Randle now identifies as queer, they first came out as a lesbian in middle school.
 Randle describes their peers as supportive; it's the adults who were the problem.
 Randle recalled that they were seen by other students as being a leader, so when they began wearing men's clothing to school, others followed.
 Their female friends even started to explore their own sexuality, much to their parents' disapproval.
 Outraged adults came to their mother, blaming Randle for the behavior.
 "Your daughter is influencing my child," they claimed.